strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest/api-parameters.md

 # API parameters

-[API parameters](#api-parameters) can be used to [filter](/developer-docs/latest/developer-resources/database-apis-reference/rest/filtering-locale-publication.md#filtering), [sort](/developer-docs/latest/developer-resources/database-apis-reference/rest/sort-pagination.md#sorting), and [paginate](/developer-docs/latest/developer-resources/database-apis-reference/rest/sort-pagination.md#pagination) results and to [select fields](/developer-docs/latest/developer-resources/database-apis-reference/rest/populating-fields.md#field-selection) and relations to [populate](/developer-docs/latest/developer-resources/database-apis-reference/rest/populating-fields.md#population)).
-Additionally, specific parameters related to optional Strapi features can be used, like [publication state](/developer-docs/latest/developer-resources/database-apis-reference/rest/filtering-locale-publication.md#publication-state) and [locale](/developer-docs/latest/developer-resources/database-apis-reference/rest/filtering-locale-publication.md#locale).
+API parameters can be used with the [REST API](/developer-docs/latest/developer-resources/database-apis-reference/rest-api.md) to filter, sort, and paginate results and to select fields and relations to populate.
+Additionally, specific parameters related to optional Strapi features can be used, like the publication state and locale of a content-type.

-Query parameters use the LHS bracket syntax (i.e. they are encoded using square brackets `[]`).

-The following parameters are available:
+The following API parameters are available:

 | Operator           | Type          | Description                                           |
 | ------------------ | ------------- | ----------------------------------------------------- |